Leaderboard

 -1 points

-Just wait until we rip up our carpet of a pitch and replace it with good old-fashioned grass.
+41. Just wait until we rip up our carpet of a pitch and replace it with good old-fashioned grass.
 All the folk moaning on here about being inconvenienced with the Hearts situation will then be defending Kilmarnock’s inability to have a pitch ready for the agreed deadline.
 If Hearts’ ground isn’t ready for our game in November, there’s not a whole lot anyone on here can do about it.
 A good moan is a good moan, but wait until the boot is on the other foot.
-We’ll be begging teams to swap/delay fixtures in the next year or so.-1 points
+We’ll be begging teams to swap/delay fixtures in the next year or so.

 -1 points